Vietnam.vn - Nền tảng quảng bá Việt Nam

 As Tet approaches, the atmosphere at the rock sugar kiln becomes even more bustling.
 Each person has a different job, everyone is busy with each batch of sugar.

-Although the craft village is no longer as famous as before, in recent years the market has returned to this sweet sugar and considered it a necessary food, the craft has also developed more strongly.
+Although the craft village is no longer as famous as before, in recent years the market has returned to this sweet sugar and seen it as a necessary food, the craft has also developed more strongly.

-The job is hard and laborious.
-To make rock sugar, one must go through simple but delicate steps: lighting a fire, boiling water, pouring in white sugar and stirring well, adding eggs and a can of lime water and stirring well.
+Rock sugar is a laborious and elaborate job.
+Making rock sugar requires simple but delicate steps: lighting a fire, boiling water, pouring in white sugar and stirring well, adding eggs and a can of lime water and stirring well.

 The most important step is to wait until the sugar is ripe and pour it into the barrel with the threads.
 Wait seven days for the sugar to crystallize.
 Then separate the molasses to get the nails (rock sugar), then break it up, dry it, and pack it in bags to ship for consumption.